ModelOriented/ModelDevelopmentProcess/README.md

 # ModelDevelopmentProcess

-Source codes for Model Development Process plots
+An R package that creates Model Development Process plots from profile definitions.

-An interactive example:
+An interactive example of the output: https://modeloriented.github.io/ModelDevelopmentProcess/
-https://modeloriented.github.io/ModelDevelopmentProcess/

 More about MDP profiles: https://arxiv.org/abs/1907.04461

+Note that the MDP methodology is available at CC BY license and ML researchers are invited to propose and upload their own definitions of process profiles.
+See examples in the inst/processes folder.

 ## MDP in general